wso2/msf4j/README.md

 ###Class level annotations
 #####@Path
 Root path for resource methods.
-All the paths specfied in the resource methods will be sub paths of this.
+All the paths specified in the resource methods will be sub paths of this.

 #####@Consumes
 Default consume media type(s) for resource methods.
 The resource methods that do not specify @Consume annotation will